Home Inspection Report Costs

 The most requested inspection is the Standard Comprehensive Home Inspection Report.
 My Comprehensive Inspection covers every single aspect of the property, including finishes.

 In this case, the number of rooms in the property determines the inspection cost for a Comprehensive Home Inspection.

 Per room rate is from R250 to R350.
 The total square metres of the home determines the rate per room.
 Therefore, the smaller the house the higher the room rate.

 The Critical Home Inspection Report is for the budget conscious.
-For this reason, I focus on the critical components of a property, the roof, structure, windows and doors, electricity, and plumbing.
+For this reason, I focus on the critical components of a property, the roof, structure (inside and outside), windows and doors, electricity, and plumbing.

 A critical inspection cost is about ¾ of the price of a comprehensive inspection.